biril/backbone-faux-server/README.md

 A (tiny) framework for mocking up server-side persistence / processing for [Backbone.js](https://github.com/documentcloud/backbone)

-Define any number of routes that map `<model-URL, sync-method>` pairs to custom handlers (callbacks).
-Faux-server overrides (is a drop-in replacement of) Backbone's native sync so that whenever a Model (or Collection) is synced and its URL along with the sync method being used form a pair that matches a defined route, the route's handler is invoked.
-Implement handlers in JS to test the expected behaviour of your app, work with dummy data, support persistence using local-storage, etc. When & if you choose to move to a real server, switching back to Backbone's native, ajax-based sync is as simple as calling `fauxServer.enable(false)`.
+Define any number of routes that map `<model-URL, sync-method>` pairs to custom handlers.
+Faux-server overrides (is a drop-in replacement of) Backbone's native sync so that whenever a Model (or Collection) is synced and its URL along with the sync method form a pair that matches a defined route, the route's handler is invoked.
+Implement handlers to test the expected behaviour of your app, work with dummy data, support persistence using local-storage, etc. When & if you choose to move to a real server, switching back to Backbone's native, ajax-based sync is as simple as calling `fauxServer.enable(false)`.

 Backbone faux server (henceforth 'BFS') grew out of the author's need to quickly flesh out Backbone prototype apps without having to fiddle with a server, a DB, or anything else that would require